-- (a) The Committee is hereby authorized to grant Awards of Restricted Stock and Restricted Stock Units to Participants. - (b) Shares of Restricted Stock and Restricted Stock Units shall be subject to such restrictions as the Committee may impose (including, without limitation, any limitation on the right to vote a Share of Restricted Stock or the right to receive any dividend or Dividend Equivalent or other right), which restrictions may lapse separately or in combination at such time or times, in such installments or otherwise, as the Committee may deem appropriate. - (c) Any share of Restricted Stock granted under the Plan may be evidenced in such manner as the Committee may deem appropriate including, without limitation, book-entry registration or issuance of a stock certificate or certificates.
+(a) The Committee is hereby authorized to grant Awards of Restricted Stock and Restricted Stock Units to Participants.

+(b) Shares of Restricted Stock and Restricted Stock Units shall be subject to such restrictions as the Committee may impose (including, without limitation, any limitation on the right to vote a Share of Restricted Stock or the right to receive any dividend or Dividend Equivalent or other right), which restrictions may lapse separately or in combination at such time or times, in such installments or otherwise, as the Committee may deem appropriate.

+(c) Any share of Restricted Stock granted under the Plan may be evidenced in such manner as the Committee may deem appropriate including, without limitation, book-entry registration or issuance of a stock certificate or certificates.
 In the event any stock certificate is issued in respect of shares of Restricted Stock granted under the Plan, such certificate shall be registered in the name of the Participant and shall bear an appropriate legend referring to the terms, conditions, and restrictions applicable to such Restricted Stock.
-If stock certificates are issued in respect of shares of Restricted Stock, the Committee may require that any stock certificates evidencing such Shares be held in custody by the Company until the restrictions thereon shall have lapsed, and that, as a condition of any grant of Restricted Stock, the Participant shall have delivered a duly signed stock power or other instruments of assignment (including a power of attorney), each endorsed in blank with a guarantee of signature if deemed necessary or appropriate by the Company, which would permit transfer to the Company of all or a portion of the shares subject to the Restricted Stock Award in the event that such Award is forfeited in whole or part.
+If stock certificates are issued in respect of shares of Restricted Stock, the Committee may require that any stock certificates evidencing such Shares be held in custody by the Company until the restrictions thereon shall have lapsed, and that, as a condition of any grant of Restricted Stock, the Participant shall have delivered a duly signed stock power or other of signature if deemed necessary or appropriate by the Company, which would permit transfer to the Company of all or a portion of the shares subject to the Restricted Stock Award in the event that such Award is forfeited in whole or part.

-- (d) The Committee, in its discretion, may award Dividend Equivalents with respect to Awards of Restricted Stock Units.
-The entitlements on such Dividend Equivalents will not be available until the vesting of the Award of Restricted Stock Units. - (e) If the Committee intends that an Award under this Section 8 shall constitute or give rise to "qualified performance-based compensation" under Section 162(m) of the Code, such Award may be structured in accordance with the requirements of Section 10, including without limitation, the Performance Goals and the Award limitation set forth therein, and any such Award shall be considered a Performance Award for purposes of the Plan. - SECTION 9.
+(d) The Committee, in its discretion, may award Dividend Equivalents with respect to Awards of Restricted Stock Units.
+The entitlements on such Dividend Equivalents will not be available until the vesting of the Award of Restricted Stock Units.

+(e) Awards under this Section 8 may be structured in accordance with the requirements of Section 10, and any such Award shall be considered a Performance Award for purposes of the Plan.

+SECTION 9.
 Deferred Stock.
-The Committee is authorized to grant Deferred Stock to Participants, subject to the following terms and conditions: - (a) Deferred Stock shall be settled upon expiration of the deferral period specified for an Award of Deferred Stock by the Committee (or, if permitted by the Committee, as elected by the Participant).
+The Committee is authorized to grant Deferred Stock to Participants, subject to the following terms and conditions:

+(a) Deferred Stock shall be settled upon expiration of the deferral period specified for an Award of Deferred Stock by the Committee (or, if permitted by the Committee, as elected by the Participant).
 In addition, Deferred Stock shall be subject to such restrictions on transferability, risk of forfeiture and other restrictions, if any, as the Committee may impose, which restrictions may lapse at the expiration of the deferral period or at earlier specified times (including based on achievement of performance goals and/or future service requirements), separately or in combination, in installments or otherwise, and under such other circumstances as the Committee may determine at the date of grant or thereafter.
-Deferred Stock may be satisfied by delivery of Shares, other Awards, or a combination thereof, as determined by the Committee at the date of grant or thereafter. - (b) The Committee, in its discretion, may award Dividend Equivalents with respect to Awards of Deferred Stock.
+Deferred Stock may be satisfied by delivery of Shares, other Awards, or a combination thereof, as determined by the Committee at the date of grant or thereafter.

+(b) The Committee, in its discretion, may award Dividend Equivalents with respect to Awards of Deferred Stock.
 The entitlements on such Dividend Equivalents will not be available until the expiration of the deferral period for the Award of Deferred Stock.